WRITING NEW ADULT FICTION

 - advice on self-publishing for YA writers

-Collaborators: Deborah is honored to include the voices of 13 award-winning YA/MG novelists, agents, and editors in sidebars throughout Writing Young Adult Fiction For Dummies…
+COLLABORATORS: Deborah is honored to include the voices of 13 award-winning and best-selling YA/MG novelists, agents, and editors in sidebars throughout Writing Young Adult Fiction For Dummies…

-Cynthia Leitich Smithknows a thing or two about writing paranormal fantasy that’s compelling, timeless, and surprising:she’s the best-selling author of the YA gothics Eternal, Tantalize, and Blessed, and she recently signed a three-book YA novel deal with Candlewick Press; the first book will be Smolder.
+Cynthia Leitich Smith knows a thing or two about writing paranormal fantasy that’s compelling, timeless, and surprising: she’s the best-selling author of the YA gothics Eternal, Tantalize, and Blessed, and other novels and graphic novels for teens.
 Cynthia has also written numerous award-winning books for young children and is a faculty member at the Vermont College M.F.A. program in Writing for Children and Young Adults.
-Her “Cynsations” blog is one of the top sites read by the children’s/YA publishing community. www.CynthiaLeitichSmith.com
+Her “Cynsations” blog is one of the top sites read by the children’s/YA publishing community.

-Gary Sotoknows how to structure a plot that keeps readers turning pages, and he shares that knowledge in Writing Young Adult Fiction For Dummies.
+Gary Soto knows how to structure a plot that keeps readers turning pages, and he shares that knowledge in Writing Young Adult Fiction For Dummies.
 Gary is the author of many much-loved middle grade and young adult novels, short stories, plays, and poetry collections, including Accidental Love, The Afterlife, Mercy on These Teenage Chimps, and the acclaimed Baseball in April and Other Stories.
-His YA short story collection Hey 13! is coming out in October, and his first e-novel, When Dad Came Back, is due from the University Press of New England in the fall.
-For more of Gary’s insights, read his feature in the Atlantic, in which he talks about his amazing relationship with the editor who has marked up his poems since 1974. www.GarySoto.com
+For more of Gary’s insights, read his feature in the Atlantic, in which he talks about his amazing relationship with the editor who has marked up his poems since 1974.

-Mary E. Pearson may have six award-winning teen novels, but she isn’t immune to writer’s block.
-(Is there a writer who is?).
+Mary E. Pearson may have written many award-winning teen novels, but she isn’t immune to writer’s block.
+(Is there a writer who is?)
 Luckily, Mary has figured out ways to keep writing—and she shares them in Writing Young Adult Fiction for Dummies.
-Pearson’s newest adventure in her exciting Jenna Fox Chronicles, The Fox Inheritance, will be in stores August 2011. www.MaryPearson.com
+Mary is the New York Times bestselling and award-winning author of ten novels, including the trilogy, The Kiss of Deception, The Heart of Betrayal, and The Beauty of Darkness.
+Her novel The Adoration of Jenna Fox, and the other books in the series have been optioned for film.

-Kate Harrison has worked in children’s books publishing for more than eleven years and is currently a senior editor at Dial Books for Young Readers.
+Editor Kate Harrison is a senior editor at Dial Books for Young Readers.
 She’s edited both debut authors and bestselling, award-winning veterans, so she knows all about the author-editor relationship.
 In Writing Young Adult Fiction For Dummies, Kate offers a behind-the-scenes look at what happens after you sign your book contract and ways to make the revision process with your editor both productive and enjoyable.